#WeAreUnited players reach out to California Gov. for help - WHIZ News

 “This committee is comprised of leading experts in the areas of infectious disease and public health,” Scott wrote.
 “Additionally, the Pac-12’s return to competition plans have always been subject to and in accordance with the advice of public health officials and all relevant government orders, and are continuously evaluated based on the best available science and data.”

 Stanford defensive end Dylan Boles said the players are seeing discrepancies in how guidelines are implemented and enforced from campus to campus.
-That’s why players are demanding they have approval over a third party that would provide oversight of Covid-19 protocols and guidelines, especially in testing.
+That’s why players are demanding they have approval over a third party that would provide oversight of protocols, especially in testing.

 “Everybody wants to play football, but the circumstances are not ideal,” Boles said.
 “It puts us and our families at risk.”